-How hospitals, hospices & other care facilities can use Skype and other Video Calling apps to reduce isolation during the Coronavirus (COVID-19) pandemic
+How hospitals, hospices & other care facilities can use Video Calling apps, like Skype, to reduce isolation during the Coronavirus (COVID-19) pandemic

 Reviewed and edited by Mark Taubert, Consultant in Palliative Medicine and honorary Professor Cardiff University